Mysterious Green Light In The Sky Spotted in North Idaho - NewsBreak

 Mysterious Green Light In The Sky Spotted in North Idaho

 A North Idaho resident spotted a Green Light that lit up the sky early in the morning.
-There’s a lot of speculation about what it was and how it...1035kissfmboise.com
+There’s a lot of speculation about what it was and how it...1043wowcountry.com

 A North Idaho resident spotted a Green Light that lit up the sky early in the morning.
-There’s a lot of speculation about what it was and how it...1035kissfmboise.com
+There’s a lot of speculation about what it was and how it...1043wowcountry.com